 A lot of this British Values stuff is getting a bit ‘bigbrother’ like – what are the British values anyway – do they include the principle of justice and truth e.g. social justice, addressing oppression, resolving international conflicts through peaceful means?

-Effectiveness of oaths and social legislation in reforming attitudes, given that the decades old race relations and other anti-discriminatory laws could only occasionally deal with the effects but largely failed to change attitudes?
+Effectiveness of oaths and social legislation in reforming attitudes largely failed to change attitude, as the decades old race relations and other anti-discriminatory laws could only occasionally and inadequately deal with the effects!

-Why ‘not speaking English’ is such a big issue now, especially as the inadequacy of English language fluency is noticeable only in a small minority of diminishing age group in the pockets of the UK areas?
+Why ‘speak English’ is such a big issue now, especially as the inadequacy of English language fluency is noticeable only in a small minority of diminishing age groups in the pockets of the UK areas?